Load Balancing and Scale-Out Architectures

 The following looks at an example of load balancing in AWS.
 Registering your Auto Scaling group with an Elastic Load Balancing load balancer helps you set up a load-balanced application.
 Elastic Load Balancing works with Amazon EC2 Auto Scaling to distribute incoming traffic across your healthy Amazon EC2 instances.

-This increases the scalability and availability of your application.
-In addition, you can enable Elastic Load Balancing within multiple Availability Zones to increase the fault tolerance of your applications.
+This increases your application’s scalability and availability.
+In addition, you can enable Elastic Load Balancing within multiple Availability Zones to increase your application’s fault tolerance.
 Elastic Load Balancing supports different types of load balancers.
 A recommended load balancer is the Application Load Balancer.

 Network-based load balancing